indigo-dc/nova-docker-documentation/docs/overview.md

 virtual machines, offering similar isolation to traditional VMs but using the same kernel as the host.

-This document provides information about installation
+This document provides information about installation, configuration and usage of **nova-docker**.